marklister/product-collections/README.md

 constructs: Products, and Collections, in the obvious way.

 I wrote **product-collections** to deal with the data requirements of another project.
-I spent some time researching alternatives which were generally less type safe and more complex.
+I spent some time researching alternatives all of which I rejected as too complex or insufficiently type safe.

+Reading data from a CSV file is also very easy and concise.

 Scala 2.11 should re-introduce case classes as ProductNs.
 This, along with macros  raises some interesting future opportuities for **product-collections**